inferno986return/python-pcep/Practice-Test.md

 TypeError: unsupported operand type(s) for *: 'NoneType' and 'NoneType'
 ```

-6. What is the result of the following division?
+### Question 6: What is the result of the following division?

 ```
 1 // 2